OpenDDS/OpenDDS/docs/cmake.md

 ```

 Another snippet, based upon [Messenger with auxiliary IDL library], showcases how an
-auxiliary IDL library can be created for inclusion by other executables:
+auxiliary (or dynamic) IDL library can be created for inclusion by other executables:

 ```cmake
 add_library(messenger)